RoshanPShetty/roshanpshetty/README.md

 # Hi there, I'm Roshan Praveen Shetty 👋

 Welcome to my GitHub profile!
 I'm a passionate **Full-Stack Engineer** with a love for creating innovative solutions and exploring the intersection of technology and creativity.
-With a strong background in software development and a keen interest in photography, I bring a unique perspective to the projects I work on.
+With a strong background in software development and a keen interest in photography, art, and anime, I bring a unique perspective to the projects I work on.

 ## 🚀 About Me

 - 🔭 I’m currently working on [AniShelf](https://github.com/RoshanPShetty/AniShelf) - A mobile application to keep track of anime and manga.
 - 🌱 I’m constantly learning and exploring new technologies.
 Currently diving deep into **TypeScript**, **Next.js**, and **Svelte**.
 - 👨‍💻 I’m looking to collaborate on exciting open-source projects and innovative SaaS applications.
-- 📸 Photography enthusiast - Check out my portfolio [here](https://roshanshetty.netlify.app/).
+- 📸 I’m a photography enthusiast - Check out my photography portfolio [here](https://roshanshetty.mypixieset.com/).
 - 💬 Ask me about **Full-Stack Development**, **API Design**, and **Automation with Python**.

 ## 🛠️ Skills & Technologies